Spam Fried Rice

 Chopped bits of SPAM resting on top of fried rice with pieces of egg, red pepper, carrots and slices of green onions on a plate resting on a red and white plaid napkin.

-Salty and seasoned to create and enjoyable meat very similar to Smoked Sausage, spam is the star of this fried rice.
+Salty and seasoned to create an enjoyable meat very similar to Smoked Sausage, spam is the star of this fried rice.
+Being shelf stable and not needing refrigeration this is a great protein to keep in the pantry.

 Protein, vegetables and starch come together to create a skillet meal that the whole family enjoys.

 Through testing we learned that making the ingredients in this recipe in separate batches creates the best final product.
-Taking a couple extra steps creates a take out restaurant at home.
+Taking a couple extra steps creates a take out restaurant quality meal at home.

 Save this Recipe